GandhiCloudLab/envizi-travel-usecase/readme.md

 - Reduct waste
 - Seamless Reporting to disclose to various regulations

+#### Persona
-**Persona 1:** CEO, Chief Sustainability Officer, Sustainability Manager, CFO, Chief Procurement Officer
+1. CEO, Chief Sustainability Officer, Sustainability Manager, CFO, Chief Procurement Officer

-**Persona 2:** VP or Director of Quality, Head of Operation
+2. VP or Director of Quality, Head of Operation

-**Persona 3:** CIO, CTO (IT Manager, IT Director)
+3. CIO, CTO (IT Manager, IT Director)

-#### Solution  :
+#### Solution

-IBM Envizi to simplify consolidation, analysis and management of siloed data sources for sustainability reporting frameworks, manage stakeholders and meet sustainability goals
+IBM Envizi to simplify consolidation, analysis and management of siloed data sources for sustainability reporting frameworks, manage stakeholders and meet sustainability goals.

 The asset showcases how IBM Envizi to help automate, capture, and structure your data based on greenhouse gas emissions from your operations including your vendors and contractors.
 Generate reports according to new regulations and standards, and support decarbonisation initiatives across the value chain and accelerate your decarbonisation journey.
 This will enable the CSO to make sustainability-led decisions that support decarbonisation.

-#### Business Impact :
+#### Business Impact
 - Centralized ESG-tracking
 - Reduced GHG Emissions,
 - Ease of capturing, benchmarking.
 - Enables the CSO’s to track and report  on GHG Emissions aligning to different regulatory frameworks.

-In this article we cover the following topics.
+In this article, we cover the following topics.

-1. Define and Create Organization Hierarchy
+- Define and Create Organization Hierarchy and Data
-2. Create and Load account data
-3. Review the Account Summary,
-4. Review the Organization Performance and Emission Performance
+- View Dashboards
-5. Custom Emission Factors
+- Custom Emission Factors
-6. Programs Setup and Actions
+- Programs and Actions
-7. Targets setting and Tracking
+- Targets Setting and Tracking
-8. Sustainability Reporting Manager
+- Sustainability Reporting Manager
-9. Scope 3 Emission Report
-10. Monthly Data Summary extract report
-11. Sustainability Executive Report
-12. Account styles
+- View Reports

 ## 1 Data Model